MNLierman/Device-Flashing/WD MyCloud Unbrick Recovery (using Telnet).md

 **Mounting rootfs (Debian OS)**

 You can mount the OS RAID using MDADM and check the logs if you are troubleshooting an issue with booting, or run ddrescue once mounting the RAID. <br/>
-Bring up rootfs RAID: md0: mdadm --create --force /dev/md0 --verbose --metadata=0.90 --raid-devices=2 --level=raid1 --run /dev/sda1 /dev/sda2<br/>
+Bring up rootfs RAID: `md0: mdadm --create --force /dev/md0 --verbose --metadata=0.90 --raid-devices=2 --level=raid1 --run /dev/sda1 /dev/sda2`<br/>
-Mount rootfs RAID: mkdir /mnt/md0; mount /dev/md0 /mnt/md0<br/>
+Mount rootfs RAID: `mkdir /mnt/md0; mount /dev/md0 /mnt/md0`<br/>

 If you are unbricking your rootfs and you you previously flashed your MyCloud utilizing only sda1, and you want to fix that, you will need to bring that up first, save your broken image for research (if you want), format sda1, take it down, bring up the second partition, format it, take it down, and then bring up a RAID1 with both, format it, and image it.
 Or you could also opt to image them separately.

-Bring up only sda1 to md0: mdadm --create --force /dev/md0 --verbose --metadata=0.90 --raid-devices=**1** --level=raid1 --run **/dev/sda1**<br/>
+Bring up only sda1 to md0: `mdadm --create --force /dev/md0 --verbose --metadata=0.90 --raid-devices=**1** --level=raid1 --run **/dev/sda1**`<br/>
-Bring up both: md0: mdadm --create --force /dev/md0 --verbose --metadata=0.90 --raid-devices=2 --level=raid1 --run /dev/sda1 /dev/sda2<br/>
+Bring up both: md0: `mdadm --create --force /dev/md0 --verbose --metadata=0.90 --raid-devices=2 --level=raid1 --run /dev/sda1 /dev/sda2`<br/>
-Mount it: mkdir /mnt/md0; mount /dev/md0 /mnt/md0<br/>
+Mount it: `mkdir /mnt/md0; mount /dev/md0 /mnt/md0`<br/>

 **Mounting DATA (where shares ares located)**

-mkdir /mnt/sda4; mount /dev/sda4 /mnt/sda4
+`mkdir /mnt/sda4; mount /dev/sda4 /mnt/sda4`

 **Unmount rootfs after inspecting**<br/>
-(perhaps you've finished collecting necessary logs from /var/log)<br/>
+(perhaps you've finished collecting necessary logs from `/var/log`)<br/>

-umount /mnt/md0, and if that fails then,<br/>
+`umount /mnt/md0`, and if that fails then,<br/>
-    >  fuser -km /mnt/md0 && umount /mnt/md0<br/>
+    >  `fuser -km /mnt/md0 && umount /mnt/md0`<br/>

 **Sending new image or backup img**

-In 1st window, sends img: dd if=/mnt/sda4/Shares/yourrootfs.img of=/dev/md0 <br/>
+In 1st window, sends img: `dd if=/mnt/sda4/Shares/yourrootfs.img of=/dev/md0` <br/>
-In 2nd window, refreshes every second: watch -n 1 kill -USR1 $(pidof dd)<br/>
+In 2nd window, refreshes every second: `watch -n 1 kill -USR1 $(pidof dd)`<br/>

 <br/>

 ### Performing Data Recovery
 If you need to recovery the data, use MDADM and rebuild the RAID or force it to attempt to recover the structure that it can.
 Then, if you are recovering data, it's important that you plugin a drive large enough to recover the data to, you can't recover the data over the network as the recovery environment will not allow you to enable Samba (required for network shares).
-From there, you will want to create the basic directory structure for installing a package manager, such as Entware, binding /Opt to /tmp/opt and bind /tmp/opt to /tmp/mnt/(USBLOCATION)/entware to /tmp/opt, and /dev/(USBLOCATION) to /tmp/mnt/(USBLOCATION).
+From there, you will want to create the basic directory structure for installing a package manager, such as Entware, binding `/Opt` to /tmp/opt and bind `/tmp/opt` to `/tmp/mnt/(USBLOCATION)/entware` to `/tmp/opt`, and /dev/(USBLOCATION) to `/tmp/mnt/(USBLOCATION)`.
 I will upload a sample script at some point soon, this sounds complicated but it's not.
-The reason this is necessary is that / is read-only in recovery as it's mounted in memory. /tmp is mounted as read-write in memory but it's limited to somewhere around 50-100 mb.
-By plugging in a ext SSD or thumb drive, you can mount/bind a package manager over read-only directories such as /opt and install live packages and data recovery tools to your ext SSD.
+The reason this is necessary is that `/` is read-only in recovery as it's mounted in memory. `/tmp` is mounted as read-write in memory but it's limited to somewhere around 50-100 mb.
+By plugging in a ext SSD or thumb drive, you can mount/bind a package manager over read-only directories such as `/opt` and install live packages and data recovery tools to your ext SSD.
 This your best bet in circumstances like this, short from taking apart the MyCloud, hoping it's not soldering, and trying to rebuild the RAID on your own PC.

 Once you have Entware installed, you can also find other binaries that don't require a lot of dependencies, without using the package store.
-You can search using "site:github.com" for applications that are compiled for armv7-mo and transfer them to /opt/bin.
+You can search using "`site:github.com`" for applications that are compiled for armv7-mo and transfer them to `/opt/bin`.
 You could even donate a thumbdrive to Entware if you are an IT technician and run into future embeddeed systems that you need to diagnose/troubleshoot/repair, as Entware is compatible with all arm processesors.
 From routers, to PCs, anything.
 You can even install SSH, and if you have any Entware thumbdrive, using the command sshd start will start the sshd server using the port number and loaded certs you have.
 I would recommend doing this through Dropbear but you can also installed OpenSSH-Server from Entware, though it often requires additional setup, so Dropbear would be easier.

 ***I will continue adding to this repo with more helpful information.
 I may even attempt to rebuild the kernel for the MyClouds gen 1 and 2 for Debian 11 or 12 support, if I have enough time.***